sourcegraph/sourcegraph-public-snapshot/doc/admin/auth/saml/index.md

     }
   ```

-  * Groups with special characters
+  * Group names with special characters

   Special characters such as the `&` (ampersand) will be encoded in the XML document, the format used by SAML.
 For example, if you have a group `Dogs & cats` set in your Identity Provider, it will be shown as `Dogs &amp; cats` in the XML assertions.